 - 2.12 During the 2020/2021, the Commission conducted a human resource review of the Commission's policies, procedures, documentation and systems, which was aimed at identifying needs for improvement and enhancement of the Commission's HR function.
-The process to implement recommended changes has started and will continue into the new work year, with a view towards strengthening the organisation's most important resource, its staff, for the overall benefit of the public we serve. - 2.13 The Commission is pleased to have completed its financial audits for the years 2018 and 2019.
+The process to implement recommended changes has started and will continue into the new work year, with a view towards strengthening the organisation's most important resource, its staff, for the overall benefit of the public we serve.
+This will be completed by the end of the first quarter of the financial year. - 2.13 The Commission is pleased to have completed its financial audits for the years 2018 and 2019.
 Presently, we are undergoing our 2020 audit with a view of completion by September 2021.
-In the 2021/2020 financial year, we will complete the 2021 audited financial statements. - 2.14 The Commission has been steadily working towards compliance with our reporting obligations in completing our annual report.
+In the 2021/2022 financial year, we will complete the 2021 audited financial statements. - 2.14 The Commission has been steadily working towards compliance with our reporting obligations in completing our annual report.
 Presently, we have completed a consolidated annual report, which includes our work for the years 2007 through 2017.
 In 2021/2022, we will continue our work of producing the other outstanding annual reports, to ensure that the industry and wider Territory are aware of our work.